jab0079/COMP4300-P1/README.md

   (with respect to the upper-most directory)

-	bin/	  - contains all executbles (created by Makefile)
+	bin/	  - contains all executables (created by Makefile)

 	docs/	  - contains all extra documentation and sample code